-- 36. Which of the following became an implication of the commerce clause that was upheld by the Supreme Court headed by John Marshall in Gibbons v.
+- e.
+It involved the issue of whether local governments could function independently of state or national governments. - 36.
+Which of the following became an implication of the commerce clause that was upheld by the Supreme Court headed by John Marshall in Gibbons v.
 Ogden (1824)? - a.
 The national government has repeatedly justified its regulation of almost all areas of economic activity. - b.
 Both the national and state governments have equal powers that cannot be curtailed by the other. - c.
 The trade between a state and its immediate neighbors has been left to the former's discretion. - d.
 Both the national and state governments work as separate units. - e.
-The state governments determines the power of the national government. - 37.
+The state governments determine the power of the national government. - 37.
 Which of the following is true of the Civil War (1861-1865)? - a.
 It has contributed to the decrease in power of the national government. - b.
 It did not grant black men the right to vote and own and operate businesses. - c.
 It occurred because of the states' increased desire for regulating interstate commerce. - d.
-It was a dispute over states' rights versus national supremacy. - e.
-It was largely provoked by the issue of nuclear deals.

-38. Which of the following rights was given to the national government by the "Civil War amendments" to the Constitution?
+It was a dispute over whether southern states could continue with the institution of slavery. - e.
+It was largely provoked by the issue of nuclear deals. - 38.
+Which of the following rights was given to the national government by the "Civil War amendments" to the Constitution? - a.

-- a.
 The power to impair obligations of contracts - b.
 The power to grant titles of nobility - c.
 The power to regulate interstate commerce - d.
 The power to abolish state laws that allowed slavery - e.
 The power to conduct the direct election of U.S. senators by popular vote - 39.
-Identify a true statement about dual federalism. - a.
+Which of the following is true about dual federalism? - a.
 It assumes that state and national governments are more or less equals. - b.
-It emphasizes overlap of functions between the state and national governments. - c.
+It emphasizes the overlap of functions between the state and national governments. - c.
 It states that only the national government holds sovereign powers over all matters. - d.
-It involves allocation of taxes collected by one level of government to another level. - e.
+It involves the allocation of taxes collected by one level of government to another level. - e.
 It assumes that all branches of the government are complementary to each other. - 40.
 Which of the following is true of the model of dual federalism? - a.
 It involves allocation of taxes collected by one level of government to another level. - b.
 It assumes that the national government is superior to the state government. - c.
 It assumes that each level of government has separate and distinct functions and responsibilities. - d.
 It emphasizes overlapping functions of the state and national governments. - e.
-It involves a sovereign national government and dependent state governments.
+It involves a sovereign national government and dependent state governments. - 41.
+Which of the following is true of Franklin Roosevelt's New Deal legislation? - a.
+It grew out of the desire to solve the issues created by apartheid in the United States. - b.
+It involved many government regulation, spending, and public-assistance programs. - c.
+It ushered in an era of competitive federalism where the states competed for businesses and citizens.